patrickgunnar/pixelance/README.md

 To run this application, you must have accounts on the following platforms and obtain the necessary keys and secrets:

-    - **Payload CMS**: Sign up at Payload CMS and obtain your secret key.
 - **Stripe**: Sign up at Stripe and obtain your secret key and webhook secret.
 - **Resend**: Sign up at Resend and obtain your API key.

+### Set up webhooks:

+-**Stripe**: Go to your Stripe dashboard and set the webhook URL to https://"your-url"/api/webhooks/stripe

 **Ensure these values are correctly set in your .env file.**

-    - PAYLOAD_SECRET=""
+    - PAYLOAD_SECRET="" (any secure key)
     - NEXT_PUBLIC_SERVER_URL=""

     - MONGODB_URL=""

     - RESEND_API_KEY=""

-    - STRIPE_SECRET_KEY=""
+    - STRPE_SECRET_KEY=""
     - STRIPE_WEBHOOK_SECRET=""

 ## Database Configuration

 1. Ensure your MongoDB database is running.
 2. Update the MONGODB_URL in the .env file with your database credentials.

 ## Install dependencies
 ```bash